Satellite Symposia

 Thomas M. Menino Convention & Exhibition Center

-Considerations for CMV Disease Prevention In Kidney Transplantation Discuss the burden of CMV infection and disease in kidney transplantation
+Discuss the burden of CMV infection and disease in kidney transplantation

 Review AST guideline (2019) recommendations for CMV prevention in adult kidney transplant patients.